 The Sarbanes-Oxley Act.
-The Sarbanes-Oxley Act ("SOX") enacted major reforms of the federal securities laws intended to protect investors by improving the accuracy and reliability of corporate disclosures.
+The Sarbanes-Oxley Act ("SOX") protects investors by improving the accuracy and reliability of corporate disclosures.
 It impacts all companies with securities registered under the Securities Exchange Act of 1934, including NBI.
 SOX creates increased responsibility for chief executive officers and chief financial officers with respect to the content of filings with the Securities and Exchange Commission.
 Section 404 of SOX and related Securities and Exchange Commission rules focused increased scrutiny by internal and external auditors on NBI's systems of internal controls over financial reporting, which is designed to ensure that those internal controls are effective in both design and operation.
 SOX sets out enhanced requirements for audit committees, including independence and expertise, and it includes stronger requirements for auditor independence and limits the types of non-audit services that auditors can provide.
 Finally, SOX contains additional and increased civil and criminal penalties for violations of securities laws.